Feedback from 'patients' or those you provide public health services to

 - Clients, suppliers and customers

-- Recipients of report your provide
+- Recipients of reports you provide

 The GMC has written case studies for doctors whose patients can’t give feedback or who have limited patient contact.
 You can access this resource here.
 One scenario is written from the perspective of a Director of Public Health which you can read here.